 We value our content and access to our full site is only available on subscription.
 Your subscription entitles you to 7-day-a-week access to our website, plus a full digital copy of that week’s paper to read on your pc/mac or mobile device In addition your subscription includes access to digital archive copies from 2006 onwards

-Bun-sgoil Ghàidhlig Loch Abar has won the prestigious Gaelic Award at this year’s Scottish Education Awards.
+Bun-sgoil Ghàidhlig Loch Abar won the prestigious Gaelic Award at this year’s Scottish Education Awards.

-Sponsored by Education Scotland and The Daily Record, the award was presented to pupils and staff from the Gaelic school at a glittering ceremony on Wednesday June 5 at Hilton Glasgow Central.
+Sponsored by Education Scotland and The Daily Record, the award was presented to pupils and staff from the Gaelic school at a ceremony in the Hilton Glasgow Central on Wednesday June 5.

 ‘We are thrilled and delighted to have won this award,’ said head teacher John Joe MacNeil.
-‘Four years ago, we set out a vision to ensure that our youngsters were learning at the very heart of our language culture and community, and I am delighted that we are seeing this vision embedded across our school community.
+‘Four years ago, we set out a vision to ensure our youngsters were learning at the heart of our language culture and community and I am delighted we are seeing this vision embedded across our school community.

 Bòrd na Gàidhlig sponsored this category and congratulated Mr MacNeil on the school’s success.

-Ingrid Henderson, chair of the Parent Council, added: ‘We are very pleased that the school have been recognised at a national level for the outstanding work they do for all our children.’
+Ingrid Henderson, chairwoman of the Parent Council, added: ‘We are very pleased the school has been recognised at a national level for the outstanding work it does for all our children.’

 Pupils and staff from the Gaelic school celebrate receiving the award in Glasgow.
 NO F25 Gaelic award 01